opea-project/Enterprise-RAG/telemetry/helm/README.md

 ### Assumptions/current state/limitations:

 - ChatQnA application is deployed to "chatqa" namespace (check instructions below).
-- All telemetry components will be deployed to `monitoring` namespace.
+- All telemetry base components (metrics) will be deployed to `monitoring` namespace.
-- `kubectl proxy` is running in background (for testing).
-- localhost:5000 docker registry is deployed  e.g. with `docker run -d -p 5000:5000 --name local-registry registry:2` or use kind creation script: `example/kind-with-registry-opea-models-mount.sh`

 Default Metrics pipeline: